 The Compensation Committee (the “Committee”) is a standing committee of the Board of Directors of lululemon athletica inc. (the “Company”).
 The purpose of the Committee is to discharge the responsibilities of the Board of Directors, relating to compensation of members of the Board of Directors and the executive officers of the Company.

-Membership on the Committee shall be determined annually by the Board of Directors upon the recommendation of the Nominating Committee.
+Membership on the Committee shall be determined annually by the Board of Directors upon the recommendation of the Nominating and Governance Committee.
 Committee members shall serve until their successors shall be duly elected and qualified.
-The Board of Directors, in consultation with the Nominating Committee, may remove a member of the Committee at any time with or without cause and may appoint an independent director to fill the vacancy for the remainder of the term.
+The Board of Directors, in consultation with the Nominating and Governance Committee, may remove a member of the Committee at any time with or without cause and may appoint an independent director to fill the vacancy for the remainder of the term.

 The Committee’s chairperson (or in his or her absence, a member designated by the Committee’s chairperson) shall preside at each meeting of the Committee and set the agendas for Committee meetings.
 The Committee shall have the authority to establish its own rules and procedures for notice and conduct of its meetings so long as they are not inconsistent with the provisions of the Company’s bylaws that are applicable to a committee of the Board of Directors.